 The growth in operating income was mainly possible due to the high margins in the other business segments such as Amazon Web Services (AWS).
 AWS offers hundreds of cloud-based services, including data storage, analytics or even artificial intelligence.
 In 2020, Amazon generated 45 billion US dollars in revenue with this segment.
 Competitors for this are companies and their offerings such as Google Cloud and Microsoft Azure.

 Another segment is third-party services, which account for 19% of Amazon's revenue and have a turnover of 80 billion US dollars in 2020.
 Third-party sellers can sell products through Amazon's marketplace and pay fixed fees, revenue sharing and flat shipping rates.
 Competitors in this area are the platforms ebay and Etsy.

 Subscription services are a lucrative and important business for Amazon.
 The best-known subscription is Prime, which includes digital services such as Prime Video, Prime Music and Prime Reading.
 Last year, the tech giant generated $25 billion in revenue with these services, and the trend is rising.
 Netflix and Disney are competing with Amazon here.

-The physical shops, with a turnover of 16 billion US dollars, account for 5% of the turnover.
-Amazon owns supermarket chains but also other physical shops like Amazon Books, Amazon 4-star, Amazon Go or Amazon Pop-Up.
+The physical stores, with a turnover of 16 billion US dollars, account for 5% of the turnover.
+Amazon owns supermarket chains but also other physical stores like Amazon Books, Amazon 4-star, Amazon Go or Amazon Pop-Up.
 Competitors in the USA are Walmart, Barnes & Noble or Costco Wholesale.